mattjh1/mattjh-blog/content/post/home-server-part4.md

 About that PoE thing.
 The RB5009 comes in two variants: with and without PoE-out.
 I cheaped out and got the non-PoE one.
 The logic at the time was "I only need to power one device, the injector is included with the cAP ax, the PoE router is €80 more, do the math."
 The math was wrong.
 The cabinet has no spare power outlets and no room for a power strip, so the injector ended up mounted next to the RJ45 wall socket on the other side of the room — a visible, ugly little black brick.
 The €80 would have bought me a tidy cabinet and the option to add another PoE device later without thinking.
 Future me, learn from this me.

-{{< image src="poe_injector.jpg" alt="PoE injector in livingroom" caption="Sure its not that big a deal but still an eyesoar in an otherwise very satisfying setup I have to say.Network cabinet with patch panel, RB5009 router, and labeled cables" max-width="100%" >}}
+{{< image src="poe_injector.jpg" alt="PoE injector in livingroom" caption="Sure its not that big a deal but still an eyesoar in an otherwise very satisfying setup I have to say." max-width="100%" >}}

 The fiber media converter feeds straight into the router's `ether1`.
 Everything else is copper.